 Mille Regretz

-Nemer reflects on historicl details and shares personal impressions, artistic curiosities and musical impulses.
+Narrated sound piece for museum audio guide, 2013.Created for Vienna's Kunsthistorisches Museum, Mille Regretz leads visitors on a unique tour of ten sixteenth-century tapestry cartons by Jan Cornelisz Vermeyen, depicting the 1535 Conquest of Tunis.
+Nemer reflects on historical details and shares personal impressions, artistic curiosities and musical impulses.
 By turns factual and fantastical, Mille Regretz addresses representations of war and colonialism, patronage and artistic autonomy, and questions how we understand Vermeyen’s images as modern-day spectators.
 A detail of a tender moment between warriors serves as the nexus for the intersecting questions of Nemer’s discourse.

 The narration is available in English and German versions.
 In 2015, Mille Regretz was acquired by the Kunsthistorisches Museum and is now part of the permanent collection.
-Critical writing about Mille Regretz includes “Sound, listening and the queer art of history,” an essay by Dr. Jennifer Evans for Rethinking History, The Journal of Theory and Practice, 2018.
+Critical writing about Mille Regretz includes “Sound, listening and the queer art of history,” an essay by Jennifer Evans for Rethinking History, The Journal of Theory and Practice, 2018.